-Check the JQM_ROOT/logs directory: two log files (stdout, stderr) should have been created (and contain no errors).
+Check the JQM\ROOT/logs directory: two log files (stdout, stderr) should have been created (and contain no errors).
 Success!

-6.1.3 Enabling the web interface
+7.1.3 Enabling the web interface

 By default the web interface is disabled.
 This will enable it (on all network interfaces) and create a user named "root".
-The server listens to a random free port shown in the main log.
-It can be changed later.